 This function is also used to setup and modify the EPS bearer/E-RAB to DRB mapping configuration for the case of eNB-CP and eNB-UP separation.
 The eNB-CP decides EPS bearer/E-RAB-to-DRB mapping and provides the E-UTRAN/NR PDCP configuration to the eNB-UP.

+This function is also used for the gNB-CU-UP to report the MT-SDT data size to the gNB-CU-CP.

 This function is used for the gNB-CU-CP to send the security information to the gNB-CU-UP.

 This function is used for the gNB-CU-CP to send to the gNB-CU-UP transport layer information to be used for data forwarding e.g., during handovers.